Ethnic studies: Appeal of Arizona ban

 On July 7, 2015, the appeal on the ban of the Mexican American Studies, Maya Arce vs Huppenthal, reached a federal appeals court.
 Overseen by Judge Rakoff, the court reversed part of what the district court had ruled on banning the course.
 Judge Rakoff looked at the 4 categories (listed above) that constitute which classes are prohibited.

-Rakoff's statement said that House Bill 2281 was created with the Mexican American Studies course in mind.
+Rakoff stated that House Bill 2281 was created with the Mexican American Studies course in mind.
 Since the Mexican American studies course was the only course in Arizona to be banned, it became clear that the bill had targeted the one course.
-This led the court to find the bill to be partially unconstitutional as it did not require similar Mexican American Studies courses outside of the Tucson Unified School District to cease teaching the courses.
+This led the court to find the bill partially unconstitutional, as it did not require similar Mexican American Studies courses outside the Tucson Unified School District to cease teaching.
 The bill also did not ban African American Studies courses that were being taught.

 Rakoff's final ruling affirmed part of the bill to be unconstitutional regarding the plaintiff's First Amendment right.
-However, Rakoff upheld the district court's ruling that the bill is not over broad.
+However, Rakoff upheld the district court's ruling that the bill is not overbroad.
 Rakoff sent part of the appeal back to the district court to review the claim that the bill is discriminatory.

 In August 2017, a different federal judge found that the bill was motivated by discriminatory intent, and struck down the ban on ethnic studies as unconstitutional.
 The judge ruled that the ban had been passed "not for a legitimate educational purpose, but for an invidious discriminatory racial purpose and a politically partisan purpose."